2023 EVS Research Seed Grant

 - Bibliography - Not to exceed 1 page

-- Letters of Support - If PI is an EVS Candidate Member, the application should include a letter of support from the EVS Active Member serving as a mentor and Program Director.
+- Letters of Support - If PI is an EVS Candidate Member, the application should include a letter of support from the EVS Active Member serving as a mentor or their Program Director.
 If the project includes co-investigators, significant collaborators, or consultants, the application should include letter(s) of support from these individuals and should include that residents/trainees have protected time to do the work

 At the completion of the study, or by the end of the one-year award period, the awardee must submit an updated report to the EVS Research Committee.
 The report should include the following information: